 Students will use appropriate language and volume when in the hallway and move to and from classes so they are on time.
 Once the one-minute warning bell rings, students shall continuously move toward their next scheduled location.
 "Play fighting" of any kind will not be tolerated and will be viewed, and treated, as physical aggression.
-To avoid congestion and to keep walkways clear, pass on the right at all times (including stairwells).
 All members of the school community are expected to help keep campus hallways and common areas clean, safe, and orderly.